meta

 Definition

-The meta field can be used to set metadata for a resource and accepts any key-value pairs.
-This metadata is compiled into the manifest.json file generated by dbt, and is viewable in the auto-generated documentation.
+The meta config sets metadata for a resource and accepts any key-value pairs.
+This metadata is compiled into the manifest.json file generated by dbt, and is visible in the auto-generated documentation.

 Depending on the resource you're configuring, meta may be available within the config property, and/or as a top-level key.
 (For backwards compatibility, meta is often (but not always) supported as a top-level key, though without the capabilities of config inheritance.)